MSC Group Listed by lamashtu Ransomware Group

 On May 18, 2026, the MSC Group, a global metals trading and recycling corporation, appeared on the leak site of the lamashtu ransomware group.
 The listing indicates that internal files were exfiltrated during a ransomware attack on the company, which purchases, processes, and supplies recycled ferrous and non-ferrous materials to manufacturers and foundries.
 Anyone whose personal information appears in those stolen files could now face identity theft, phishing, or doxxing risks.

 Public reporting indicates that lamashtu posted details of the MSC Group breach on its dark web leak site.
-The post confirms that attackers successfully exfiltrated internal files before deploying ransomware.
+The post states that attackers successfully exfiltrated internal files before deploying ransomware.
 No exact victim count inside the company has been disclosed, and the precise volume or sensitivity of the stolen data remains unclear from available reporting.
 The incident follows the group’s typical pattern of stealing data first and then threatening to publish it if demands are not met.

 Why This Matters for You and Your Family